psatkun/TodoApp/README.md

 ### Installation & Execution Steps

-1. Navigate to the API directory:
+1. Clone the repo.
+Navigate to the API directory:

    ```cd TodoApp```